plasticuproject/blog/content/posts/Console-Write-Up.md

 ![](/images/console/pics/5.png#center)

-Once loaded we revisited the page and used the new **PHP Console** browser extension.
+Once loaded we revisit the page and use the new **PHP Console** browser extension.

 ![](/images/console/pics/6.png#center)